-Mark J. Sommaruga is chair of the firm's School Law section, and is a member of the Labor, Employment Law and Employee Benefits Department.
-Mark has provided legal counsel to Connecticut municipalities and school boards, other public sector clients, and private sector clients for over 27 years.
+Mark J. Sommaruga is a member of the Labor, Employment Law and Employee Benefits Department (currently serving as its Vice Chairman) and the School Law Section.
+Mark has provided legal counsel to Connecticut municipalities and school boards, other public sector clients, charter schools and private schools, and private sector clients for over 27 years.
 His extensive experience with these clients includes labor, employment, education, civil rights, special education, municipal law, construction law, tort matters, workers' compensation, and assorted other litigation in the state and federal courts on both the trial and appellate court levels, as well as before various state and federal agencies such as the State of Connecticut and U.S. Departments of Education, the Connecticut Department of Labor (including the State Board of Mediation and Arbitration), the Connecticut Commission on Human Rights and Opportunities, and the Connecticut Freedom of Information Commission, along with the American Arbitration Association.
 He is routinely involved in representing clients in all stages of collective bargaining.

-- Successfully represented school districts in three recent state court cases concerning the conduct of a referendum, winning at the trial court level and (in one of the cases) prevailing before the Connecticut Supreme Court in a case of first impression
+- Successfully represented school districts in three recent state court cases concerning the conduct of referenda, winning at the trial court level and (in one of the cases) prevailing before the Connecticut Supreme Court in a case of first impression

 - Successfully represented a regional educational service center with respect to claims of pregnancy discrimination at the Second Circuit of the U.S. Court of Appeals

 - Successfully represented the interests of several school districts with regard to their obligation to pay pre-school magnet school tuition, saving Connecticut school districts several million dollars per year

 - Successfully represented charter school management organizations at the Connecticut Freedom of Information Commission with respect to the applicability of the FOIA